djeada/Linux-Notes/notes/ssh_and_scp.md

 <h1>Challenges</h1>

 1. Use ssh to login to a remote server.
 If you don't already have a server, you may set one up using one of several free cloud options (for example, EC2 on Amazon Free Tier) or a virtual machine installed on your PC.
+2. Use a non-standard port (e.g. 6176) for ssh connection.